Old House Plumbing Problems: What to Expect and How to Fix Them

 How long do galvanized pipes last in an old house?

-Galvanized steel pipes have a typical lifespan of 40 to 50 years, though some last longer in areas with neutral water chemistry.
+Galvanized steel pipes have a typical lifespan of 40 to 50 years, though in areas with aggressive water chemistry they can fail in as little as 25 to 30 years.
 Most homes built before 1980 that still have original galvanized supply pipes are already beyond this range.
 Even if you haven't experienced obvious symptoms yet, corrosion is likely occurring internally.
 A plumber can assess the condition by measuring your water pressure and inspecting exposed sections.

 Is it safe to drink water from a home with galvanized pipes?